gcastill0/tech-demo/webapp/README.md

 ---

-Ideally we want to set the `externalTrafficPolicy=Local` to ensur that external IP addresses are preserved and routed correctly through the Internet Gateway.
+Ideally we want to set the `externalTrafficPolicy=Local` to ensure that external IP addresses are preserved and routed correctly through the Internet Gateway.

 ```bash
 helm upgrade nginx-ingress ingress-nginx/ingress-nginx \